AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.v1.39.Spec.md

 * `type` (string, required): the MaterialX type of the token; when the token's value is substituted into a filename, the token value will be cast to a string, so string or integer types are recommended for tokens, although any MaterialX type is permitted.
 * `value` (same type as `type`, optional): a default value for this token, to be used if the node is invoked without a value defined for this token.
 If a default value is not defined, then the token becomes required, so any invocation of the custom node without a value assigned to that token would be in error.
 * enum (stringarray, optional): a comma-separated non-exclusive list of string value descriptors that the token could take: for string-type tokens, these are the actual values; for other types, these are the "enum" labels e.g. as shown in the application user interface for each of the actual underlying values specified by enumvalues.
 The enum list can be thought of as a list of commonly used values or UI labels for the input rather than a strict list, and MaterialX itself does not enforce that a specified token enum value is actually in this list, with the exception that if the input is a "string" (or "stringarray") type and an enum list is provided, then the value(s) must in fact be one of the enum stringarray values.
 * enumvalues (<em>type</em>array, optional): for non-string types, a comma-separated list of values of the same base type as the &lt;token>, representing the values that would be used if the corresponding enum string was chosen in the UI.
 MaterialX itself does not enforce that a specified token value is actually in this list.
-Note that implementations are allowed to redefine enumvalues (but not enum) for specific targets: see the [Custom Node Definition: Implementation Elements](#custom-node-definition-implementation-elements) section below.
+Note that implementations are allowed to redefine enumvalues (but not enum) for specific targets: see the [Custom Node Definition Using Implementation Elements](#custom-node-definition-using-implementation-elements) section below.
 * `uiname` (string, optional): an alternative name for this token as it appears in the UI.
 If `uiname` is not provided, then `name` is the presumed UI name for the token.
 * `uifolder` (string, optional): the pathed name of the folder in which this token appears in the UI, using a "/" character as a separator for nested UI folders.

-Please see the [Example Pre-Shader Compositing Material](https://github.com/dbsmythe/Mtlx_Markdown_Test/blob/main/mtlx1.39_spec.md#example-pre-shader-compositing-material) in the [Material Nodes](#material-nodes) section below for an example of how Tokens are used.
+Please see the [Example Pre-Shader Compositing Material](#example-pre-shader-compositing-material) in the [Material Nodes](#material-nodes) section below for an example of how Tokens are used.

 #### NodeDef Output Elements